 FEIN Number: 84-6000555

-Sales Tax Compliance & University Events.
-If the University conducts an event that charges an admission/registration fee and the fee includes a meal/beverage to an attendee, then we cannot use our tax exemption status in purchasing the food/beverage.
-In paying a registration fee that includes a meal/beverage, the attendee has “reimbursed” the University for the meal and is in effect the actual purchaser of the meal.
-Taxing jurisdictions view this as “re-selling” the meal; we are getting reimbursed for the meal and we cannot “pass on” our tax exempt status to the attendee.
-This applies to all events that charge an admission/registration fee.
+Sales Tax Compliance and University Events.
+If your organizational unit conducts an event that charges an admission/registration fee and the fee includes a meal/beverage to an attendee, then you cannot use the University's tax exemption status in purchasing the food/beverage.
+In paying a registration fee that includes a meal/beverage, the attendee is in effect the actual purchaser of the meal.
+Taxing jurisdictions view this as re-selling the meal; the University is being reimbursed for the meal and cannot pass on its tax-exempt status to the attendee.
 Conferences, Official Functions, and Fundraising Events that are charging a fee and serving food/beverage are required to pay sales tax on their food/beverage/catering services.
-If your event has sales tax liabilities, it is the responsibility of the Organizational Unit to notify the caterer and ensure that sales tax has been added to your invoice.
-Catering suppliers are required by law to remit the appropriate sales taxes to the taxing jurisdictions.
-For purchase orders, Organizational Units are responsible for notifying the PSC, Catering Purchase Agent, to ensure that sales tax is flagged on the PO and Accounts Payable will pay the sales tax.
+If your event has sales tax liabilities, notify the caterer and ensure that sales tax is added to your invoice.
+(Catering suppliers are required by law to remit the appropriate sales taxes to the taxing jurisdictions.)
+For purchase orders, you must also notify the PSC Purchase Agent and ensure that sales tax is flagged on the PO so PSC Payable Services will pay it.

 Home Rule Cities.
 Although the State of Colorado tax exemption is somewhat universal, the exemption does not apply to locally collected sales tax levied by home rule cities.
 Home-rule jurisdictions may have different rules regarding government tax exemptions.
 Please see Related Links to home rule jurisdictions in which the University frequently conducts business.
 Please use appropriate home rule city letters and certificates for supplier requests for tax exemption documents.

-Suppliers.
-Please note that when materials are purchased for the benefit of the State (i.e., the University), such exemptions apply except that in certain political subdivisions (e.g., City & Co. of Denver) suppliers may be required to pay sales or use taxes even though the ultimate product or services is provided to the State.
-These sales or use taxes will not be reimbursed by the University.
+Suppliers, please note: When materials are purchased for the benefit of the State (here, the University), such exemptions apply.
+In certain political subdivisions (e.g., City & County of Denver), suppliers may be required to pay sales or use taxes even though the ultimate product or service is provided to the State.
+Such sales or use taxes will not be reimbursed by the University.